Amaha / / / Is Depression Hereditary?

 Is Depression Hereditary

 Genetic factors influence depression, although that doesn’t imply that it’s solely hereditary.
-Like a lot of psychological disorders, depression can often be a result of a complex interaction of environmental and genetic reasons.
+Like a lot of psychological disorders, depression can often be a result of a complex interaction of environmental and genetic factors.
 Research says that genetic factors are responsible for approximately 37-48% of the risk of developing depression (Daze, 2023).
 This implies that environmental factors also play a significant role in depression.

 Also read: Sadness vs depression: How to tell the difference?